This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 Shopping Tip: Most grocery stores will stock whole turkey breasts around Thanksgiving, Christmas, and Easter.
 If you don’t see them, talk to the butcher.
 Some will be willing to special order one or break down a whole turkey for you.
 You can then use the legs, wings, and giblets to make your own turkey stock.

 Pay close attention to the labeling on your turkey breast.
-If it’s labeled “kosher,” “self-basting,” or “brine injected,” watch the amount of salt you’re adding to the recipe.
+If it’s marked “kosher,” “self-basting,” or “brine injected,” watch the amount of salt you’re adding to the recipe.
 Natural turkeys will not have been pre-salted or injected.

 Read more about the types of turkeys you’ll find at the market and the differences between them in, “Turkey Talk: Natural, Kosher, or Injected?” from Serious Eats.